joemoose/psiops/docs/combat.md

 - You must spend an *action* each combat round to maintain concentration and keep the power active.
 - If you take damage while concentrating, your focus is disrupted, and the neural weapon’s effect ends.

-## Free-Fire Opportunities
+## Retreating

-Withdrawing from a fight while engaged in combat may leave the retreating force vulnerable to further attack.
+Retreating from a fight while engaged in combat may leave the retreating force vulnerable to further attack.

 - If your **opponents** retreat, you can immediately make a free attack against them before they move.
-- If **you** retreat, make a *free-fire roll*.
+- If **you** retreat, make a *retreat roll*.
 Roll **2D6 + REFLEXES** and apply the result as follows:

 <div class="roll-table" markdown="1">